Bobby Bollier

 Bobby Bollier (born August 22, 1989) is an American professional swimmer.
 Bollier is a two-time silver medalist at the World University Games.

+Biography

-In 2015 he won a silver medal for a relay and placed 8th in the 200m fly at the Pan-American Games.
+In 2015, he won a silver medal for a relay and placed 8th in the 200m fly at the Pan-American Games.
 He placed third in the 200 Butterfly at the 2012 US Olympic Team Trials.
 In 2011, he was the US National Champion in the 200m Fly.
 He was a 14 time CSCAA All-American and was named a First Team Academic All-American while at Stanford University.
 In 2015, Bollier signed with swimwear company Dolfin.
 Bollier received a Work the Dream Grant in 2013 from the Fran Crippen Elevation Foundation.

 Bollier's mother is Barbara Bollier, a physician and former member of the Kansas Legislature.
 His father is Rene Bollier, a physician.